bricewge/agent/docs/sources/flow/reference/components/local.file_match.md

 ## Compatible components

-`local.file_match` can accept data from the following components:
+`local.file_match` can accept arguments from the following components:

 - Components that export [Targets]({{< relref "../compatibility" >}})

-`local.file_match` exports data that can be consumed by the following components:
+`local.file_match` exports can be consumed by the following components:

 - Components that accept [Targets]({{< relref "../compatibility" >}})